-Glasgow based artist and filmmaker Callum Rice will present a solo exhibition in the Studio Pavilion in April 2019.
+Studio Pavilion at House for an Art Lover is excited to present the first exhibition in its 2019 programme.
+The Failing Light but Polmadie Shines is the first solo exhibition by Glasgow based artist and filmmaker Callum Rice.
 Since graduating from The Glasgow School of Art in 2013 Callum has directed and produced a number of short films that intimately explore and depict social and personal histories and sites from across Glasgow and Scotland.

-April 2019 will mark 80 years since Leitch died.
+April 2019 marks 80 years since Leitch died.
 To examine his work within the context of a gallery in the city of his birth seems fitting.

-Through moving image, sound-scape, original salvaged architectural objects, typography & print, the exhibition will explore the shared, transferable language of industrial design that translated into football grounds in the United Kingdom and its lasting social impact.
-The significance of two places & sites, factory and football field, will be considered in the context of their impact on the lives of many, exploring how Archibald’s work spanned across the two.
-By bringing the building into the gallery through film and sound Rice will offer an alternate insight into an overlooked subject and disparate place and do so through the alternative medium of artist film and sculptural installation.
+Through moving image, sound-scape, original salvaged architectural objects, typography & print, the exhibition explores the shared, transferable language of industrial design that translated into football grounds in the United Kingdom and its lasting social impact.
+The significance of two places & sites, factory and football field, is considered in the context of their impact on the lives of many, exploring how Archibald’s work spanned across the two.
+By bringing the building into the gallery through film and sound Rice offers an alternate insight into an overlooked subject and disparate place and does so through the alternative medium of artist film and sculptural installation.

 Rice’s first short film Mining Poems or Odes, 2015 won the Best Short Film award at The British Academy of Film and Television Arts, Scotland, 2015 and was nominated for Best Short Film at the EE British Academy Film and television Arts Awards in 2016.
 As well as being selected to screen in competition at the Sundance Film Festival, Utah 2016.
 Listen to Bridgeton, 2017 was chosen to screen at BFI Southbank and on BBC Four as part of a celebration of the 75th anniversary of Listen to Britain, Humphrey Jennings and Stewart McAllister’s poetic collage of British life.
 Rice’s most recent short titled Mary 2018 was commissioned by Film Roundhouse and shown on the BBC.